mckaywrigley/mckays-app-template/README.md

-# Mckay's App Template
+# badbeats-app

-This is a full-stack app template for courses on [Takeoff](https://JoinTakeoff.com/).
+This is a full-stack app for the badbeats.org community (https://www.badbeats.org).

-## Sponsors

-If you are interested in sponsoring my repos, please contact me at [ads@takeoffai.org](mailto:ads@takeoffai.org).

-Or sponsor me directly on [GitHub Sponsors](https://github.com/sponsors/mckaywrigley).

 ## Tech Stack